-Datuk Ahmad Hizzad bin Baharuddin Chairman, Independent Non-Executive Director 57 years of age Malaysian
+Datuk Ahmad Hizzad bin Baharuddin Chairman, Independent Non-Executive Director 58 years of age Malaysian

-Datuk Ahmad Hizzad bin Baharuddin was appointed as Director of the Bank on 8 March 2019.
-Upon the retirement of Mr. Mohd Mokhtar bin Ghazali, Datuk Ahmad Hizzad was subsequently appointed as the new Chairman of the Bank on 1 March 2020.
+Datuk Ahmad Hizzad bin Baharuddin was appointed as Director of the Bank on 8 March 2019 and as the Chairman of the Bank on 1 March 2020.
 Datuk Ahmad Hizzad holds a Bachelor Degree in Business Studies from Eastern Illinois University and a Master of Business Administration from St. Louis University.
 Prior to joining the Bank, Datuk Ahmad Hizzad was the Assistant Governor of BNM until his retirement on 18 September 2018.
 During his tenure with BNM, Datuk Ahmad Hizzad had served as the Director of several BNM departments namely, the Payment System, Financial Sector Development and Islamic Banking and Takaful.
 Datuk Ahmad Hizzad was seconded to Labuan Financial Services Authority ("Labuan FSA") as its Director-General for 6 years before returning to BNM in October 2017.
 Apart from being the Director of the Bank, Datuk Ahmad Hizzad further serves as an Independent Non-Executive Director of Small Medium Enterprise Development Bank Malaysia Berhad ("SME Bank") and a Non-Executive Non-Independent Director and Chairman of Payments Network Malaysia Sdn Bhd ("PayNet").
 As at to date, Datuk Ahmad Hizzad does not have any interest in the shares of the Bank.